[::OFFSEASON OVER. Lock Please.::]

 True.

-His defense is non-existent tho, which isn't a good thing to combine with Nash as a teacher :lol:
+His defense is non-existent tho, which isn't a good thing to combine with Nash as a teacher :lol

 But you're right, we could use a nice young pass first PG to groom.

-Rep for the positive thinking :pimp:
+Rep for the positive thinking :hat

 Rather get Sessions and have Nash help groom the kid.

-I just want Sessions back :lol:
+I just want Sessions back :lol

 He can run an offense and in the way MDA wants